papercodeanonymous755/STMoE/README.md

 `train_data.npy`, `valid_data.npy`, and `test_data.npy` will be generated in the `./data`.

 ## 3. training
-Trained model parameters of experts in local optimization is `./models`.
+Trained model parameters of experts in local optimization are in `./models`.
 Training only STGN in global optimization will be done as follows:
 ```
 python STMoE-1_train.py --training gating